unresolved/live-upload/README.md

 ## Configuration file

-> When specified configuration file not exits, LiveUpload will auto create it, You should edit it after program run completed.
+> When specified configuration file not exists, LiveUpload will auto create it, You should edit it after program run completed.

 ```properties